-Table 1 Flagship and fleet species for five functional life cycle groups according to distributionpatterns, feeding and reproduction behaviour (Swimway, 2019).
+Table 1 Flagship and fleet species for five functional life cycle groups according to distributionpatterns, feeding and reproduction behaviour (Swimway Action Programme, 2019).

 3 How Do European regulations support the protection of fish in the wadden Sea ?

 So far, the following existing policies relevant to the Trilateral Fish Targets at the European level were analysed regarding their contribution to the realisation of the Trilateral Fish Targets: